 Other artifacts may depend on the technique being used.
 Many techniques will result in findings, often compiled into a report.
 Also proposals for redesign of certain system parts may be included.

 Some techniques by nature result in specific artifacts, such as personas, prototype testing and observation.
 Other techniques may yield quantitative data which may be statistically analyzed for objective conclusions on the usability of a system, such as surveys, reverse card sorting or A/B testing.

-Applying inspection techniques to the requirements or the design of a system at an early stage of a project may prevent defects.
-If not, defects found after the system has been developed may severely impact the design causing excessive and unnecessary amounts of rework and delays.
+Applying inspection techniques to the requirements or the design of a system at an early stage of a project will prevent defects.
+If not, defects found after the system has been developed will probably severely impact the project, causing excessive and unnecessary amounts of rework and delays.
 By then such rework often needs to be planned for another iteration or release.
 Or, when critical, the rework will delay the release all together.
-As described earlier it is best to use several techniques throughout a project so the usability of the product can be optimized in an iterative process, regardless of the project methodology being used.
+As described earlier, it is best to use several techniques throughout a project so that the usability of the product can be optimized in an iterative process, regardless of the project methodology being used.
 In DevOps, be aware not to overdo it.
 Creating large reports may not be effective, using light-weight techniques is preferable in this situation.

-A user focus within the project (and even more so in the entire organization) helps to keep attention to the specific demands and needs of the end users.
-The entire project team should be aware that the users of its product have a unique perspective on it.
+A user focus within the project (and even more so in the entire organization) helps keep the attention directed towards the specific demands and needs of the end users.
+The entire project team should be aware that the users of its product have a unique perspective.
 They will have needs and demands that may not be described in the requirements and some may even be subconscious.
-Also project team members are often not representative of end users, who might not share their IT domain knowledge and don't work with the product on a daily basis.
+Also, project team members are often not representative of end users, who may not share their IT domain knowledge and don't work with the product on a daily basis.
 A seemingly minor obstacle may become a major frustration when encountered multiple times a day.
 An awareness of these differences in perspectives will help a project team keep their focus on the end users.